ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 ---------------------

 Ray Train is tested with `pytorch_lightning` versions `1.6.5` and `2.0.4`.
 For full compatibility, use ``pytorch_lightning>=1.6.5`` .
-Earlier versions are not prohibited but may result in unexpected issues.
+Earlier versions aren't prohibited but may result in unexpected issues.
 If you run into any compatibility issues, consider upgrading your PyTorch Lightning version or
 `file an issue <https://github.com/ray-project/ray/issues>`_.

 .. _lightning-trainer-migration-guide: